Statistics for Corpus Linguists

 \[ X \sim LogN(\mu, \sigma^2). \] The parameters \(\mu\) and \(\sigma^2\) refer to the mean and variance of the underlying normal distribution (i.e., of \(\ln(X)\)), not of \(X\) itself.

-Example 7 Word frequencies in natural language corpora typically follow a log-normal distribution.
+Example 7 (Lognormal distribution) Word frequencies in natural language corpora typically follow a log-normal distribution.
 Consider the frequency distribution of lemmas in a corpus, where most words occur rarely but a few occur very frequently (following Zipf’s law).

 Show the code